 Regardless, we're well into the Lenten season, and Passover and Easter are nigh upon us.
 The renewal of nature that comes with spring echoes the promise of redemption inherent in these two great feasts of the Judaeo and Christian faiths respectively.
 This is a time for celebration!

 To help celebrate, here's a collection of traditional recipes, running the gamut from breakfast through dessert,all rooted in both time and history.

-For centuries, Sephardi Jews (those displaced Jews who settled on the Iberian peninsula of Spain, Portugal and the surrounding area and then further exiled to other lands, mostly those bordering the Mediterranean), have made traditional sweet breads called Roscas, a.Spanish word that means ’round'.
+For centuries, Sephardi Jews - those displaced Jews who first settled on the Iberian peninsula of Spain, Portugal and the surrounding area and then further exiled to other lands, mostly those bordering the Mediterranean - have made traditional sweet breads called Roscas, a.Spanish word that means ’round'.
 Traditional roscas include round loaves, large rings, rings with notches, small knotted twists, coils large and small, and so on..

 For special occasions, the dough is rolled out flat, spread with sugar, cinnamon, nuts, dried fruit if you like, then rolled into a snake, coiled and baked in a round pan.
 It's the Sephardic version of the non-Sephardic babka.
 The texture is that of a cake-like challah, and it is a great contribution to a festive breakfast or brunch.
 Anything leftover makes the most decadent French toast the next day.

 1 18 oz bag Organic Ancient Grain Pizza Dough Mix

 2 eggs at room temperature

 ¼ cup dried diced fruit, optional